-The Group financial statements consolidate those of the Company and of its subsidiaries and have been prepared in accordance with IFRS and International Financial Reporting Interpretations Committee interpretations as adopted by the European Union.
+The Group financial statements consolidate those of the Company and of its subsidiaries and have been prepared in accordance with UK-adopted IAS.

 The consolidated financial statements are prepared on the historical cost basis or the fair value basis where the fair valuing of relevant assets and liabilities has been applied.